coreyhallbtrt/HackTheBox-Educational-using-AI/README.md

 ## The AI Behind This

-These machines were hacked using **Claude Opus 4.5** through [Claude Code](https://claude.ai/claude-code), Anthropic's CLI tool.
+These machines were hacked using **Claude Opus 4.5** through [Claude Code](https://claude.com/product/claude-code), Anthropic's CLI tool.
 Claude Opus 4.5 assisted with every phase - from reconnaissance and vulnerability research to exploitation and privilege escalation.
 The AI helped identify attack vectors, explain vulnerabilities, suggest next steps when stuck, and document everything in an educational format.

+I would also suggest trying different A.I's and get a feel for which one you feel the best working with!!

 ## AI as a Hacking Partner